stevenbauermn/scripts/ansible/README.md

 #### 1. Create the Filebeat Configuration File

 - Stay `attached` to the Ansible container on the Jump box.
-  - See `I. Step 1.
-Connected to the Jump Box and attach to the Ansible container`
+  - See `Step I. Install the ELK Stack on the elk server step 1.
+Connected to the Jump Box and attach to the Ansible container` for steps to attach to the Ansible container.

   - Copy filebeat-config.yml to the Ansible container.